The Beatles in India: Songwriting

 Saltzman recalls that the Beatles were "very close and tight" during his time at the ashram.
 According to Damodara, however, at times McCartney "talk[ed] mean with George" and appeared to want to be the Beatles' "boss".
 Donovan taught Lennon a guitar finger-picking technique that McCartney partly mastered also.
-The technique was subsequently implemented by Lennon on the Beatles songs "Julia" and "Dear Prudence".
-The latter was composed by Lennon to lure Prudence Farrow out of her intense meditation.
-Lennon later said: "She'd been locked in for three weeks and was trying to reach God quicker than anyone else."
+Lennon used the technique on the Beatles songs "Julia" and "Dear Prudence".
+Lennon composed "Dear Prudence" to lure Prudence Farrow out of her intense meditation.
+He said later: "She'd been locked in for three weeks and was trying to reach God quicker than anyone else."

 The stay at the ashram turned out to be the group's most productive period for songwriting.
 According to Lennon, he wrote some of the "most miserable" and some of his "best" songs while he was in Rishikesh.
 Starr completed his first solo composition, "Don't Pass Me By", which he had begun writing in 1963.
 In his 2005 autobiography, Donovan recalls that while the other three Beatles played acoustic guitars, Starr sometimes played a set of tabla hand drums, which Harrison had bought for him in Delhi.
 The retreat was also a productive one for Donovan as a songwriter.
 He recalls having "many a great little jam" with McCartney and says that, with Harrison demonstrating on sitar the knowledge he had gained through his teacher, Ravi Shankar, he and Harrison were "soon chording a new song or two", including the Indian-styled "Hurdy Gurdy Man".

 Plans were discussed for a possible concert in Delhi to feature the Beatles, the Beach Boys, Donovan, and Paul Horn.
 While he also wrote several new songs in Rishikesh, Harrison complained that more time should be spent on meditating.
 When McCartney discussed his vision for an album containing the songs they had amassed so far, Harrison replied: "We're not fucking here to do the next album.
 We're here to meditate!"
 In Donovan's recollection, when not meditating, McCartney was rarely without his guitar and kept the Beatles party "entertained" with parody songs such as "Rocky Raccoon" and "Back in the U.S.S.R.", but he was not "totally convinced" about TM.
 Many of the Beatles' new songs were inspired by nature and reflected the simplicity of their surroundings.
 In this way, they contrasted markedly with the band's psychedelic work over the previous year, although few of them were overtly reflective of the TM experience.
 An exception was "Sour Milk Sea", in which Harrison exhorts his listeners to embrace meditation and "illumination", while Lennon's "Child of Nature" and McCartney's "Mother Nature's Son" were both inspired by one of the Maharishi's lectures.